 Below are the Eligibility Criteria upon which each proposal will be evaluated.
-Applications must receive a 'yes' on all eligibility criteria to be considered for funding under this solicitation.
+Applications must meet all eligibility criteria listed below to be considered for funding under this solicitation:

-Criteria Y/N Applicant is a (1) Groundwater Sustainability Agency; (2) federally recognized California Native American tribe, or (3) non-federally recognized California Native American tribe on the contact list maintained by the Native American Heritage Commission OR is a public agency; nonprofit group with 501 (c) status; or Watermaster implementing an approved groundwater sustainability plan or approved alternate plan and is partnering with a GSA to submit an application.
-Y/N Applicant is locally based or has strong, well-documented ties to local communities, stakeholders and/or GSA(s).
-Y/N Applicant has overall capacity to administer the grant.
-Y/N Application is for one or more SGMA critically overdrafted basins managed under an approved groundwater sustainability plan or alternate plan; one or more high- or medium-priority groundwater basins where a state emergency drought declaration has been declared; or a combination of the two.
-Y/N Application includes the following deliverables in the scope of work and budget: Develop a Multibenefit Agricultural Land Repurposing Plan to reduce reliance on groundwater while providing regionally appropriate benefits, including community health, economic wellbeing, water supply, habitat, renewable energy, and climate benefits; Complete project development and permitting to generate implementation-ready projects to repurpose agricultural lands for funding consideration; Implement land repurposing projects that achieve multiple benefits; Support capacity needs of partners to achieve the deliverables of the grant; Conduct outreach, education, and training as needed to facilitate and build capacity to implement the above activities; and Conduct monitoring to ensure defined conservation outcomes from projects have been achieved and maintained for the agreed upon duration the benefit.
-Application is complete and was received by the deadline Y/N
+- Applicant is a (1) Groundwater Sustainability Agency; (2) federally recognized California Native American tribe, or (3) non-federally recognized California Native American tribe on the contact list maintained by the Native American Heritage Commission OR is a public agency; nonprofit group with 501(c) status; or Watermaster implementing an approved groundwater sustainability plan or approved alternative to a groundwater sustainability plan and is partnering with a GSA to submit an application. - Applicant is locally based or has strong, well-documented ties to local communities, stakeholders and/or GSA(s).

+- Applicant has overall capacity to administer the grant. - Application is for one or more SGMA critically overdrafted basins managed under an approved groundwater sustainability plan or alternative to a groundwater sustainability plan; one or more high- or medium-priority groundwater basins where a state emergency drought declaration has been declared; or a combination of the two. - Application includes the following deliverables in the scope of work and budget: - Develop a Multibenefit Agricultural Land Repurposing Plan to reduce reliance on groundwater while providing regionally appropriate benefits, including community health, economic wellbeing, water supply, habitat, renewable energy, and climate benefits; - Complete project development and permitting to generate implementationready projects to repurpose agricultural lands for funding consideration; - Implement land repurposing projects that achieve multiple benefits; - Support capacity needs of partners and collaborators to achieve the deliverables of the grant; - Conduct outreach, education, and training as needed to facilitate and build capacity to implement the above activities; and - Conduct monitoring to ensure defined conservation outcomes from projects have been achieved and maintained for the agreed upon duration the benefit. - Application is complete and was received by the deadline.